publiclab/publiclab-archive/notes/mlamadrid/09-28-2017/anyone-has-ideas-of-how-to-get-access-to-satellite-imagery-for-puerto-rico-in-land-areas.md

 ---
-title: 'Anyone has ideas of how to get access to satellite imagery for Puerto Rico?
-In-land areas?'
+title: "Anyone has ideas of how to get access to satellite imagery for Puerto Rico?
+In-land areas?"\ntagnames: 'question:general'
-tagnames: question:general
 author: mlamadrid
 path: /notes/mlamadrid/09-28-2017/anyone-has-ideas-of-how-to-get-access-to-satellite-imagery-for-puerto-rico-in-land-areas.md
 nid: 14967